Conor Townsend: Scunthorpe United

-West Bromwich Albion
+West Bromwich Albion (first spell)

 On 28 July 2018, Scunthorpe sold Townsend to West Bromwich Albion for £1,500,000 with 50% going to Hull City, after Scunthorpe rejected a bid from Ipswich Town and Hull City decided not to activate their first option to buy.
 He signed a three-year deal.
 In his first season with West Brom, Townsend was the second choice left back, behind Kieran Gibbs and only managed 12 league appearances in his debut season.
 Townsend made his debut for West Brom in a 4–3 victory over Norwich City, where he came off the bench at half time for Gibbs.
 In his second season, Townsend was used more often, making 27 league appearances – including 19 starts.
 On 25 January 2020, Townsend scored his first goal for West Brom in a 1–0 victory over Premier League side, West Ham, in the FA Cup.
 In a successful season for West Brom, they finished second and were promoted to the Premier League.

 In the 2020–21 season, Townsend was the preferred choice, when available, but missed the whole of December and January after suffering an knee injury in a 1–0 win over Sheffield United.
 Townsend would play in 25 league games as The Baggies were relegated, after finishing 19th.
 With Kieran Gibbs leaving West Brom before the start of the 2021–22 season, Townsend became first choice and started 43 league games across the season.
 With a season of good performances, fans began making playful comparisons to Roberto Carlos – which led to the joke nickname 'Conor Carlos'.
 For his good performances, Townsend was rewarded with a new contract, extending until 2025.

 In the 2022–23 season, Townsend played in all 46 league matches.
 In a 3–2 victory against Luton Town, Townsend scored his first league goal for West Brom, which completed the comeback after being 2–0 down at halftime.
 Townsend would go on to score two more goals in the season – one against Watford and one against Norwich.
 With captain Jake Livermore out of the starting 11 and vice-captain Dara O'Shea injured, Townsend was nominated as stand-in captain for the final few games of the season.
 For the 2023–24 season, Townsend was named third captain, standing in for Jed Wallace and Okay Yokuslu.

 Ipswich Town

+On 1 August 2024, Townsend signed for Ipswich Town on a two-year contract for a £750,000 fee.
+He went on to make ten competitive appearances for the club in his debut season, including three Premier League starts in a season which saw the club relegated to the Championship.

+In an August 2025 pre-season game against Auxerre, Townsend suffered an injury to his anterior cruciate ligament, causing him to miss the full 2025–26 season campaign which saw Ipswich promoted to the Premier League.
+He was released by the Tractor Boys at the end of the season.